- Introduction

 Why share your data?

-Sharing data that underpins conclusions is at the heart of academic inquiry.
+Sharing data that underpins research conclusions is at the heart of academic inquiry.
 Data sharing for verification and reuse can catch errors earlier, foster innovative uses of data, and push research forward faster and more transparently to the benefit of the field.
-Beyond academia, data can be used to the benefit of policy makers, entrepreneurs, and the public.
+Beyond academia, data can be used by many including policy makers, entrepreneurs, and the public.
 There’s also evidence that sharing data leads to more citations, greater visibility of your work, and potential collaborations and opportunities.
 For more check out these five selfish reasons to work reproducibly.

-Of course, not all data is suitable to share openly.
-Instead, data can be shared with a range of appropriate restrictions.
+Of course, not all data is suitable to share openly in which case data can be shared with a range of appropriate restrictions.
 Be sure you have consent or permission from your participants, collaborators, partners, or supervisor before sharing any data.
-Once you have identified which data is shareable, you should apply appropriate safeguards.
-If your data cannot be shared, but has long-term value, then it should be preserved.
+Once you have identified which data is shareable, you should consider if it is worthy of sharing and then apply appropriate safeguards.
+If your data cannot be shared openly, but has long-term value, then it should be archived with Restricted Access.

 Sharing your research data

-Of course, you will want to make sure you have permission to share data from your project.
-Be sure to include data sharing in your consent forms.
+Of course, you will want to make sure you have permission to share data from your project so be sure to first check any requirements specified by your funder/grant provider and to include data sharing in your consent forms.
 Check out the UK Data Service’s advice on consent forms for data sharing.
-If you have an industry partner or other collaborators, you should agree on any data sharing before the project begins.
+If you have an industry partner or other collaborators, you should jointly agree on any data sharing before the project begins.
+Sharing may be constrained by ethical, commercial/IP and/or legal reasons.

 In most cases, the best place to share data is through a data repository.
 These are online platforms designed to hold and disseminate research data.
 Some are discipline specific and others take all types of data.
 Repositories provide several advantages over trying to share data yourself, they can: